Epistemic Uncertainty in Conformal Scores: A Unified Approach: Computational and Methodological Details

 \subsection{BART details}

 For the Bayesian Additive Regression Tree (BART) model, we use the base implementation from \textit{pymc3} \citep{quiroga2022bayesian} and adopt the heteroscedastic variant \citep{pratola2020heteroscedastic}.
 The conformal scores are modeled as a normal distribution, where the mean is determined by the sum of regression trees, and the variance depends on $\X$.
-We set the number of trees to 100, while keeping the prior hyperparameters at their default values in \textit{pymc3}.
-Target normalization is applied to enhance numerical stability and improve posterior estimation.
+We configure the model with 100 trees and retain the default prior settings provided by \textit{pymc3}, which correspond to a non-informative prior favoring deeper trees.
+This choice allows for flexible modeling without imposing strong structural constraints.
+Additionally, we apply target normalization to improve numerical stability and enhance posterior inference.

 After obtaining BART posterior samples via MCMC \citep{chipman2010bart}, we derive the predictive CDF $F(S(\X, Y)|\X, D)$ for a given $\X = \x$ by simulating scores from the postulated distribution using the posterior samples.
 The corresponding empirical CDF for the score $S(\X, Y)$ is then computed.
 In the regression example presented in Figure \ref{fig::reg_split} and detailed in Appendix \ref{sec::technicalReg}, we used a modified version of BART.
 In this version, a heteroscedastic gamma distribution was assigned to the score instead of a normal distribution, which was necessary to account for the asymmetry in the regression conformal scores for that example.